 Customer database and email software lets you create templates with tagging, so you can personalise messages with more detail than just “Dear John” in the greeting.
 For example, at Commusoft, you can add the [job description] tag and the software will automatically plug in the type of service that needs to be done: it’s personal to the customer and more informative than a vague message might otherwise be.

 'There is a time and a place for long, creative, cutesy copy.
 Reminder emails are not one of them', writes DJ Waldow in his Entrepreneur article 'The Keys to Writing Reminder Emails That Work'.
 The sweet spot for email length, particularly where reminders are concerned is between 50 and 125 words; get to the point and make it clear how a customer can engage.
 'Don't mince words.
 Tell subscribers why you are emailing them and direct them to the call to action.'

 Call them to action.

 People are busy and convenience is king when time is short.
 You want customers to make a decision quickly and let them know it’s easy for them to arrange, otherwise they may keep putting a service appointment off.

 Be sure to end with a clear call to action (i.e. “Book now by clicking below!”).
 It makes it easy for your customers to do what they need to do.
-A highly visible link, sometime with an image, if suitable, is best and will direct them to one of the previously mentioned places that they can book their appointment through.
+A highly visible link, sometimes with an image, if suitable, is best and will direct them to one of the previously mentioned places that they can book their appointment.
 Easy!

 With a hint of personalisation, care, and insight into a need you’re helping them to meet, you can give your customers all this and more, without being too pushy or direct.